clbarrell/growth/README.md

     - For example:
       - @media (min-width: 768px) { ... }
     - http://www.bootply.com/109653
-- Move checkin_ready_goals to a User column variable
-  - on GOALS create a REQUIRES_CHECKIN flag
-    - would use background jobs to flick the switch?
-  - on User
-    - have a flag - recalculates at each login, checkin, etc.
 - adjust checkin_log graph depending on goal.frequency & amount of checkins
   - set a maximum time frame to capture